riedel/shouldexist/README.md

 ## TLS client certificate based https (reverse) proxy / jump host
 Why do we have such things only for SSH?

-## A universal ssh / ssl / pgp / x509 managment tool / wrapper
+## A universal ssh / ssl / pgp / x509 key management tool (wrapper script)
 RSA keys should be interoperable.
 Why do I need so many different ones?